 environment..
 Flying Insects

-A strong breeze from barn fans can significantly reduce flying insects by up to 80%, creating a less hospitable environment for pests and improving air circulation throughout the barn.
+are Controlled by Fans A strong breeze from barn fans can significantly reduce flying insects by up to 80%, creating a less hospitable environment for pests and improving air circulation throughout the barn.

 Both livestock and barn people benefit from the lack of